ray-project/ray/doc/source/tune-checkpointing.rst

     )

 Upon a second run, this will restore the entire experiment state from ``~/path/to/results/my_experiment_name``.
 Importantly, any changes to the experiment specification upon resume will be ignored.
+For example, if the previous experiment has reached its termination, then resuming it with a new stop criterion makes no effect: the new experiment will terminate immediately after initialization.
+If you want to change the configuration, such as training more iterations, you can restore the checkpoint by setting ``restore=<path-to-checkpoint>``.

 This feature is still experimental, so any provided Trial Scheduler or Search Algorithm will not be preserved.
 Only ``FIFOScheduler`` and ``BasicVariantGenerator`` will be supported.